ossf/security-baseline/README.md

 Contributions are always welcome via pull request or as issues, and can also be discussed on the [`#sig-security-baseline` channel on OpenSSF Slack](https://openssf.slack.com/archives/C07DC6TT2QY).
 Refer to the governance documentation for information about [how the project operates] and [how to report security-related issues].

+You can also join the biweekly meeting.
+See the [OpenSSF calendar] for details.

 ### Antitrust Policy Notice

 Linux Foundation meetings involve participation by industry competitors, and it is the intention of the Linux Foundation to conduct all of its activities in accordance with applicable antitrust and competition laws.
 It is therefore extremely important that attendees adhere to meeting agendas, and be aware of, and not participate in, any activities that are prohibited under applicable US state, federal or foreign antitrust and competition laws.